Momin Ahmad Khan

 I am a fourth-year PhD student at UMass Amherst, working with Professor Fatima Anwar.
 My areas of interest are the security and privacy of distributed machine learning systems.
 I have worked on designing new attacks and defenses for Federated Learning (FL) and uncovering experimental pitfalls in the robustness evaluations of existing attacks and defenses.

 Before joining UMass, I completed my undergraduate studies in Electrical Engineering at the School of Electrical Engineering and Computer Science at the National University of Sciences and Technology in 2021.
+I graduated with a gold medal for best thesis project and a silver medal for the second-highest GPA in my batch.

 news